Kusaal language: Names

 The general and accepted name for the language is Kusaal.
-The name Kusasi Is mostly used to refer to the people who speak the language, and it is unaccepted by native speakers to refer to the language.
+The name Kusasi Is mostly used to refer to the people who speak the language, and it is not accepted by native speakers to refer to the language.

 Grammar

 The language is a fairly typical representative of the Western Oti–Volta low-level grouping within Gur, which includes several of the more widely spoken languages of Northern Ghana, and also Moore, the largest African language of Burkina Faso (and the largest of all Gur languages, with millions of speakers).

-Nouns
+Winigku

 Like most other Western Oti–Volta languages, it has lost the complicated noun class agreement system still found in e.g. the more distantly related Gurmanche, and has only a natural gender system, human/non-human.
 The noun classes are still distinguishable in the way nouns distinguish singular from plural by paired suffixes: